seek-oss/skuba/README.md

 #### One library to rule them all

-`skuba` distributes a minimal runtime component through the `@seek/skuba-dive` package.
+`skuba` distributes a minimal runtime component through the `skuba-dive` package.
 It has no aspirations of becoming a monolithic Node.js runtime library.

 SEEK's developer community maintains an assortment of targeted packages.